hdShang/arxiv-daily/docs/cs-LG/2025-10-22/papers/251019305v1-frogdeepsdm-improving-frog-counting-and-occurrence-prediction-using-.md

 ---
 layout: default
-title: FrogDeepSDM: Improving Frog Counting and Occurrence Prediction Using Multimodal Data and Pseudo-Absence Imputation
+title: "FrogDeepSDM: Improving Frog Counting and Occurrence Prediction Using Multimodal Data and Pseudo-Absence Imputation"
 ---

 # FrogDeepSDM: Improving Frog Counting and Occurrence Prediction Using Multimodal Data and Pseudo-Absence Imputation